katcipis/katcipis.github.io/_posts/drafts/true-object-orientation-go.md

-In Java interfaces create a **is a** relationship, in Go it does not, it simply defines a protocol to integrate an object with multiple others that may implement that protocol and this is more object oriented than anything that I known and extremely powerful.
+In Java interfaces create a **is a** relationship, in Go it does not, it simply defines a protocol to integrate an object with multiple others that may implement that protocol and this is more object oriented than anything that I know and extremely powerful.

 # Acknowledgments